 WHAT YOU NEED TO KNOW:

 Femoropopliteal bypass is surgery to place a graft to go around narrowed arteries in your upper leg.
-The graft may be from a blood vessel in your arm or leg, or it may be man-made.
+The graft may be from a blood vessel in your arm or leg, or it may be artificial.
 A femoropopliteal bypass can improve blood flow to your leg and foot, and decrease your symptoms.